gadu04/AutoSchemaKG/README.md

 This step will:
 - Load or create sample medical text
-- Extract triples using stubbed LLM calls
+- Extract triples using LLM API calls
 - Induce concepts and ground them to ontologies
 - Construct the knowledge graph in file-based formats
 - Generate visualizations and reports in the `output/` directory